kaworu/tagutil/README.md

 editing tags
 ------------
 There are commands for basic editing stuff like **clear**, **add** and **set**.
-If you need to do something more complex, the `edit` action let you use your favourite `$EDITOR`.
+If you need to do something more complex, the **edit** action let you use your favourite `$EDITOR`.

 renaming files
 --------------
 One powerful feature of **tagutil** is the **rename** action.
-It rename the music files after deferring the new name from a _rename pattern_.
-In the _rename pattern_ `%{name}` is replaced by the `name`tag.
-You can also use the simpler `%name` (in that case the delimiter is a space).
+It rename the music files after deferring the new name from a rename pattern.
+In the rename pattern, `%{name}` is replaced by the `name` tag.
+You can also use the simpler form `%name` (in that case the delimiter is a space).
 Example:

 ```
 % tagutil -p rename:"[%{date}] %{artist}/%tracknumber - %title" fearless.flac